 In the fight against spam, the DNSBLs, IPs, and anti-spam agencies create and maintain spam traps.

 - DNSBLs – Domain blacklisting services own a database called Domain Name System Blacklists.
 Email servers can use this database or service to quickly check the spam potential of a certain IP address (or a range of IP addresses).

-DNSBLs, such as Spamhaus Block List, Spamcop, and Barracuda, have access to email addresses known to be spam senders.
-These DNSBLs are also highly active at places, like blogs and public forums.
+DNSBLs, such as Spamhaus Block List, Spamcop, and Barracuda, have access to email addresses known as spam senders.
+These DNSBLs are also highly active at places like blogs and public forums.
 This is because these are where spammers try to gather email addresses.

 Most DNSBLs even have their own partner network and framework to generate and put spam traps across the internet.

 - Internet Service Providers (ISPs) – Major email ISPs, including Gmail, AOL, and Yahoo!, maintain spam trap email addresses.
 When you hit a spam trap maintained by ISPs, it is worse than hitting DNSBLs since it could permanently blacklist your IP address or send the domain.
 As a result, your email deliverability will be affected.